itsmejoeeey/itsmejoeeey/README.md

 - :telescope: I'm currently employed full-time as a C++ Software Engineer.

-- :heart: In my free time I'm building a project using Flask (coming soon).
+- :heart: In my free time I am building a project using Flask (coming soon).

 </details>